Hyundai to halt South Korea output as China virus disrupts parts supply

 European carmakers have suffered disruptions only to their Chinese factories so far, with their European and U.S. plants still running thanks to localised supply chains in keeping with a “build where you sell” strategy.

-Volkswagen (VOWG_p.DE), Audi (NSUG.DE) BMW (BMWG.DE) and Fiat Chrysler (FCHA.MI) said their factories outside of China remain unaffected by supply bottlenecks.
+Volkswagen (VOWG_p.DE), Audi (NSUG.DE), BMW (BMWG.DE), Fiat Chrysler (FCHA.MI), General Motors Co (GM.N) and Ford said their factories outside of China remain unaffected by supply bottlenecks.

 Hyundai has built huge production capacity in China over the past two decades.